Bloomberg’s unusual 2020 strategy turns to Utah post-debate

 Bloomberg’s strategy has been to essentially create a parallel race to the Democratic nomination, eschewing the earliest primaries and focusing instead on the later, delegate-rich states like Texas, California and Arkansas that vote on March 3.

 That method has never worked before in the primaries, but no candidate has ever brought Bloomberg’s financial muscle.
-He’s worth an estimated $60 billion and has already spent more than $200 million building a campaign in more than two dozen states.
+He’s worth an estimated $60 billion and has already spent more than$400 million building a campaign in more than two dozen states.

 As in many Super Tuesday states, Utah airwaves have been blanketed with ads from the former New York mayor.
 They helped convince retired Salt Lake City attorney Hugh Bunker.
 Like several others at the rally, he once supported Vice President Joe Biden but feels Biden’s campaign has “fizzled out.”